-The resulting program was called BLUPF90 and supported general multiple trait models with missing traits, different models per trait, random regressions, separate pedigree files and dominance.
+The resulting program was called BLUPF90 and supported general multiple trait models with missing traits, different models per trait, random regressions, separate pedigree files, and dominance.
 An addition of a subroutine plus a minor change in the main program converted BLUPF90 to REMLF90 - an accelerated EM variance-component program, and BLUP90THR - a bivariate threshold-linear model.
 An addition of subroutines created a Gibbs sampling program GIBBSF90.
 I greatly appreciate collaborators who contributed to the project.
 Tomasz Strabel added a dense-matrix library.
-Shogo Tsuruta created extensions of in-memory program to iteration-on-data.
+Shogo Tsuruta created extensions of in-memory programs to iteration-on-data.
 Benoit Auvray added estimation of thresholds to the threshold model programs.
-Monchai Duanginda, Olga Ravagnolo, and Deuhwan Lee worked on adding threshold and threshold-linear model capability to GIBBSF90.Shogo Tsuruta and Tom Druet worked on extension to AI-REML.
-Tom Druet wrote an extension to Method R, which can work with large data sets....
+Monchai Duanginda, Olga Ravagnolo, and Deuhwan Lee worked on adding threshold and threshold-linear model capability to GIBBSF90.
+Shogo Tsuruta and Tom Druet worked on an extension to AI-REML.
+Tom Druet wrote an extension to Method R, which can work with large data sets.
 Indirect contributions were made by Andres Legarra and Miguel Perez-Enciso.
-Lately, lots of contributions have been made by Ignacio Aguilar, whose goals was to speed the programs for random regression models and adapt them for genomic selection.